 After adding the coconut milk mixture to the rice, gently mix it in so you don’t break smash the rice.

 Top with freshly grated coconut and sesame topping.
 This dessert isn’t complete without the sesame topping–I love to pile it on!
-Add the topping right before serving so you can keep the sticky rice in your fridge for up to a week.
+Add the topping right before serving so you can keep the sticky rice in your fridge for up to a week and reheat it if you need, without affecting the topping.

-Pandan Sticky Rice w/ Shredded Coconut (Xoi La Dua)Print Pin
+Pandan Sticky Rice w/ Shredded Coconut (Xôi Lá Dứa)

 - 8-12 pandan leaves